This post contain Amazon affiliate link.

 Every Bengali meal ends with a sweet note and so the series on Bengali cuisine too as expected, but this year we are doing it differently.
 A sweet rossogolla or a mango sandesh should be the fitting finale to grand poila baisakh luncheon, but we are concluding the series with Calcutta’s Mutton chaap.
-Yes Calcutta and not Kolkata, the relic of the past is very much evident on its cuisine.
 Chaap is no traditional Bengali cuisine, it is more Mughlai in origin with an undeniable Anglo influence.
-And Calcuttan welcomes it with open arms, give it a special place in their heart, and through time it acquired a cult image.
+And Calcutta has welcomed it with open arms, give it a special place in their heart, and through time it acquired a cult image.

-My introduction to “Chaap” was in late 90′s during my college days, before that I have never come across it.
+My introduction to “Chaap” was in late 90’s during my college days.
 Having spent much of my time in and around Park Circus, the hub of Mughlai cuisine, Chaap slowly wins me over with its rich taste and aroma, that is distinctly Mughlai in nature.
 Rehmania in those days was quite good, but when Shiraz opened its door, with its legendary biryani, we knew this should be the mecca for all Mughlai dishes.
 Aminia is more akin to chicken chaap, it used to be pretty good, but when it comes to mutton chaap, the only name that surfaced was always “Shiraz” and its legendary rezala.

 Many would love to differ from it, and should be, when it comes to food, every food corner in the streets of Kolkata should be given a fair chance.
 If you think Royal at Chitpur serves the best mutton chaap, so be it, the warmth and pleasure of enjoying food without edible ideologies are like eating food without spices !
-The year when I left Kolkata another legend was waiting to happen and that was “Arsalan”, the new destination for all Mughlai lovers.
+The year when I left Kolkata “Arsalan”, the new destination for all Mughlai lovers opened its door.

-Within a couple of years its reputation chased me down to the heart of Biryani city “Hyderabad” and I knew I had to try it .
 The old name faded into oblivion and the new was taking its place.
 The change of guard was obvious, and Arsalan becomes the new destination in the town for all mughlai food lovers.
-Some one has to take the legend of Mughlai cuisine forward, Arsalan is doing it with utmost conviction.

 This recipe of “mutton chaap” is a derived one, adapted from the printed recipe published long back in Statesman by the chef’s of “Saffron” at HHI and at place I have followed my own instincts .
 At restaurants, cooks does use posto /or poppy-seed paste to thicken the gravy, it is no longer a secret and they also use sattu (gram flour) too, I perceived these additions as a fillers.
 Papaya and chickpea flour helps to absorb the spices and make it clings to the tender meat pieces.
 And the result is juicy and tender rib chops bathed in the Mughlai spices with lots of fat or oil dripping down the bones.